Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context on when to use ('when something is worth remembering') with examples of memory types (preference, fix, decision, procedure).
-It doesn't explicitly state when NOT to use or name alternatives like 'update_memory' for modifications, but the context is sufficient for basic guidance.
+The description provides clear guidance on when to use this tool ('when something is worth remembering') with examples of what constitutes a memory (preference, fix, decision, procedure).
+This helps the agent understand appropriate contexts.
+However, it doesn't explicitly state when NOT to use it or mention specific alternatives among the many sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.